Woman facing arson-for-hire charge in Bootheel now faces forgery relat...

 He asked the prosecutor to be aggressive, Huber said.

 “I kind of put some pressure on the prosecutor,” He said.
-“I said, ‘before you know, nobody really knew what she was doing or whatever, but I’ve started to get phone calls from my clients and I’ll start losing clients.’
+“I said, ‘Before you know, nobody really knew what she was doing or whatever, but I’ve started to get phone calls from my clients and I’ll start losing clients.’
 That’s going to be a big deal.”

 Connect with the Southeast Missourian Newsroom: